fhsjaagshs/mystic/readme.markdown

     $ mystic migrate

 You can roll them back (one at a time).
-TODO: rollback multiple migrations

     $ mystic rollback